Policy and Annual Eligibility Review

 You can use the Academic Progress Self-Assessment guidelines to make an assessment of how you are meeting major components of the policy.

 Congress has changed statutory language to limit Federal Pell Grant recipients to only 6 full-time equivalent years of eligibility as of 2012-13.
+That measure can also be viewed as 12 full-time semesters.
 This lifetime maximum allocation is absolute and cannot be appealed.

 REVISED POLICY: This revised policy went into full effect when students were reviewed at the conclusion of spring quarter 2012.
 All aid recipients for the 2011-12 academic year and applicants for 2012-13 and beyond were assessed for continued aid eligibility based on the above policy.
 Aid eligibility for 2011-12 and prior years was determined using the former policy.

 * You will need Adobe Acrobat Reader, a free download, to view and print this link.